Friday, January 29, 2010

 विना गो-रसं को रसो पण्डितानाम् ||

-at first glance, this looks like a simple shloka in meaning, even useless putting together of some catchy one liners! no, no, it is okay to assume that not everything written in sankrit is of transcendental value :) after all, everything written in english today is neither technical nor of high value.
+At first glance, this looks like a simple śhloka in meaning, even a useless putting together of some catchy one-liners!
+No, no, it is okay to assume that not everything written in Sanskrit is of transcendental value :) After all, everything written in English today is neither technical nor of high value.

-but this simple shloka is important when read in its original, rather translated form. and it unravels an important point while studying sanskrit works, specially that of antiquity.
+But this simple śhloka is important when read in its original, rather than translated form.
+And it unravels an important point while studying Sanskrit works, especially those of antiquity.

-the key word here is 'go', which has many meanings - cow, land, senses, speech among the few.
+The key word here is go, which has many meanings—cow, land, senses, speech among a few.

-'rasam' means juice, essence, interest, mood etc. sanskrit words, many times, taken implied meanings, not just literal. e.g. juice is the essence of a fruit, interest shows liking whether to a performance, thing or to the juice itself :) mood is critical to drama, theater and is the essence of performing art. can the performer sway the mood of the spectators based on his/her performance? even when we know it is all fake, we get emotional watching a specially well enacted movie or story.
+Rasam means juice, essence, interest, mood, etc. Sanskrit words often take implied meanings, not just literal ones.
+For example, juice is the essence of a fruit, interest shows liking—whether in a performance, a thing, or even in the juice itself :) Mood is critical to drama and theater, and is the essence of performing arts.
+Can the performer sway the mood of the spectators based on his or her performance?
+Even when we know it is all fake, we get emotional watching a particularly well-enacted movie or story.

-'go' has four meanings in the four occurrences in this shloka. each time, meaning different.
+Go has four meanings in the four occurrences in this śhloka, each time meaning something different.

 go = cow.

-where is the taste in food, without milk products? think about it! those who know ghee, and have tasted it, swear by it! no indian sweet is authentic unless made in pure ghee, a form of clarified butter that can last a very very long time, just like swiss cheese properly processed. and those who don't know of ghee, also swear by milk chocolates, cheese, yogurt or many such other products.
+Where is the taste in food without milk products?
+Think about it!
+Those who know ghee and have tasted it swear by it!
+No Indian sweet is authentic unless made in pure ghee, a form of clarified butter that can last a very, very long time—just like Swiss cheese when properly processed.
+And those who don’t know ghee also swear by milk chocolates, cheese, yogurt, or many other such products.

 rasam = importance, essence.